jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

       9:9

     address-family ipv6 unicast
       import route-target
       9:9
       export route-target
       9:9
   ```

   ### Add VRF to router interfaces for L3VPN
-  Now that our vrf *carrot* has been created lets get the vrf added to the applicable interfaces.
+  Now that our vrf *carrots* has been created lets get the vrf added to the applicable interfaces.
 For xrd01 we will use  interface *GigabitEthernet0/0/0/3* which connects to Amsterdam over link *M*.
 For xrd07 we will use interface *GigabitEthernet0/0/0/3* which connects to Rome over link *K*.

  1. Add VRF to interfaces